abaakil35/Note-React/README.md

 # Notes App
-A feature-rich React application for managing notes, built with Axios for API requests and Material-UI for a sleek and responsive user interface.
+A feature-rich React application for managing notes ans sharing notes, built with Axios for API requests and Material-UI for a sleek and responsive user interface.

 ## Features
 - Add, view, edit, and delete notes seamlessly.